go-to-k/image-scanner-with-trivy/API.md

 - *Type:* aws-cdk-lib.aws_logs.ILogGroup
 - *Default:* Scanner Lambda creates the default log group(`/aws/lambda/${functionName}`).

-The Scanner Lambda's default log group.
+The Scanner Lambda function's default log group.

 If you use ImageScannerWithTrivyV2 construct multiple times in the same stack, you must specify the same log group for each construct.